Azure/azure-iot-sdk-python/azure-iot-hub/README.md

 The Azure IoTHub Service SDK for Python provides functionality for communicating with the Azure IoT Hub.

-**Note that this SDK is currently in preview, and is subject to change.**

 ## Features

 The SDK provides the following clients: